kipyegonrotich/yoloip4/explanationIP4.md

 ### 2. **Backend**

-- Deployed via `Deployment` with a `LoadBalancer` service for external access.
+- Deployed via Deployment with a LoadBalancer service for external access.
-- Connects to MongoDB via internal DNS (`mongo-0.mongo:27017`).
+- Connects to MongoDB via internal DNS (mongo-0.mongo:27017).
-- Container image from Docker Hub: `kipyegonrotich/yolo-backend:v1.0.2`.
+- Container image from Docker Hub: kipyegonrotich/yolo-backend:v1.0.2.

 ### 3. **Frontend**

-- Also deployed via `Deployment`.
+- Also deployed via Deployment.
 - LoadBalancer service exposes it publicly.
-- Container image: `kipyegonrotich/yolo-frontend:v1.0.5`.
+- Container image: kipyegonrotich/yolo-frontend:v1.0.5.

 ---

 ## Networking

-- Frontend and backend are exposed to the internet via `LoadBalancer` services.
+- Frontend and backend are exposed to the internet via LoadBalancer services.
-- MongoDB is only accessible within the cluster via `ClusterIP`.
+- MongoDB is only accessible within the cluster via ClusterIP.

 ---

 ## Notes

-- All manifests were applied using `kubectl apply -f <filename>`.
+- All manifests were applied using kubectl apply -f <filename>.
 - Health checks and container ports were aligned to the Dockerfiles.
 - MongoDB is configured to run as a single replica due to simplicity.
-- All Docker images are hosted on Docker Hub under the user: `kipyegonrotich`.
+- All Docker images are hosted on Docker Hub under the user: kipyegonrotich.

 ---
 ## Persistence Test